 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.
+Given the proximity of properties there is potential for noise, vibration and visual disturbance.
+However, the works will be of short duration (i.e. over four nights) and providing mitigation measures detailed below are adhered to the impacts are assessed to be somewhat reduced.

-However, TM will only be in place for seven nights (when traffic flows will be at a minimum), as such no congestion issues are expected during the proposed construction hours.
+Moreover, TM will be in place for four nights, it will be restricted to nighttime hours when traffic flows will be at a minimum and a signed diversion will be in place, as such no congestion issues are expected during the proposed construction hours.